someonesdad1/hobbyutil/project_list.rst

 | `science/diameters.pdf <science/diameters.pdf>`_ (3)
 |   Plots of circles showing the relative mean diameters of planets and moons in the solar system.
 | `science/diurnal_variations.pdf <science/diurnal_variations.pdf>`_ (2288)
 |   Shows a plot of the light from the sky measured with a cheap photodiode.
-Simple experiment that would be fun do to with a child.
+This is a simple experiment that would be fun do to with a child.
 | `science/elements.zip <science/elements.zip>`_ (1348)
 |   Contains elements.pdf, a document that contains a periodic table of the elements, a plot of the vapor pressures of the elements, values of physical parameters sorted by value, and various physical parameters of the elements plotted as a function of atomic number.
 | `science/irr.py <science/irr.py>`_ (25)